Summer’s in full swing!

-Kids younger than 5 must have an adult -preferably one who knows how to swim and perform CPR – at arm’s reach when they are in or around water
+Kids younger than five years old must have an adult at arm’s reach when they are in or around water

-These bodies of water can be dangerous even with experienced swimmers because of the strong current.
+These bodies of water can be treacherous even with experienced swimmers because of the strong current.

 Keep rescue equipment such as a shepherds hook and portable phone with emergency numbers on speed dial nearby

 A shepherd’s hook is a long pole with a hook or crook that’s ideal for safe poolside or beachfront rescue.

 Teach the kids to follow these 5 water safety rules

 - No pushing or pulling people in the water